 Fine Motor Milestones

 Because this blog focuses on early childhood, the following are typical fine motor milestones from age 3 and up.
-If you’re looking for motor skills for infancy and toddlers, check out understood.org.
+If you are looking for fine motor skills for toddlers, check out these baby and toddler milestones.

 - Put together a simple puzzle